 Rewards

-There are two basic types of credit card rewards: cash back and travel rewards.
-The travel rewards, particularly the sign-up bonuses, can be really sexy, and a lot of people are lured in when searching for a new credit card.
+There are two main types of credit card rewards: cash back and travel rewards.
+Travel rewards—especially sign-up bonuses—can look flashy and tempting, which is why they attract so many people shopping for a new card.

 Some cashback cards give cardholders a flat percentage back on all purchases, and some give a higher rate back on certain kinds of spending like grocery stores, gas stations, and office supply stores.